waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

   * Mark the admin node as alive, and converge the default set of admin noderoles.

+Options:

+  * --zombie will run all of the admin config except for the final "node alive" step

 You should be able to monitor the progress of the admin node deployment at http://localhost:3000.
 Once the admin node is finished deploying (or if anything goes wrong), you will be left at a running